 (a) Exempt Agreements.
-The following agreements shall not be presumed to create a controlling interest or undue influence in a licensee; apparent or actual conflicts of interest; or an availing interest in the license by a non-licensee or person who is not a true party of interest in such license.
-A person may provide goods and services across licenses.
+The following agreements shall not be presumed to create a controlling interest or undue influence between licensees in a licensee; apparent or actual conflicts of interest; or an availing interest in the license by a non-licensee or person who is not a true party of interest in such license.
+A person providing may provide such agreementsgoods and services across licenses:

-(1) General providers of goods and services.
-Exempt goods and services agreements, may include, but are not limited to, accounting, license application preparation, record-keeping, cleaning and janitorial, leasing equipment, architect services, security, legal services, government relations (registered lobbyist), construction, heating, ventilating, air conditioning, refrigeration, plumbing, lighting, office supplies, and provision of non-cannabis goods from unlicensed persons.
+(1) general General providers of goods and services-providers.

+(i) exempt Exempt goods and services agreements, may include, but are not limited to, accounting, license application preparation, record-keeping, non-cannabis materials and goods from unlicensed persons, office suppliescleaning and janitorial, leasing equipment, architect services, security, legal services, government relations (registered lobbyist), construction, heating, ventilating, air conditioning, refrigeration, plumbing, eleaning and janitorial, lighting, security, legal services, government relations (registered lobbyist), and license application preparationoffice supplies, and provision of non-cannabis goods from unlicensed persons.